2020 Republican National Convention: Committee on Arrangements

+Other logistics

 Location of Trump's acceptance speech

 On July 28, Trump said that he would accept the nomination in person in Charlotte.
 However, on August 5, he said he would "likely" accept the Republican nomination from the White House.
 A decision to accept a party's nomination from the White House would break a norm; the Associated Press noted that it would "mark an unprecedented use of federal property for partisan political purposes."
 The proposed plans also raised legal questions under the Hatch Act, which creates certain prohibitions on the use of public resources for political activity, and the legality of the plan was questioned by Republican senators Ron Johnson and John Thune.
 While the president is exempt from the Hatch Act's restrictions, the law applies to other federal employees.
 The ethics director of the Campaign Legal Center stated that "any federal employee who helps facilitate the acceptance speech risks violating the Hatch Act."

 Nonetheless, Trump tweeted that he had decided to hold it on the White House lawn anyway, announcing on August 13 that he had finalized this decision.
 It was ultimately decided that Trump's speech would be delivered from the South Lawn.

 Since Trump accepted his nomination remotely, it was the first time a Republican nominee has done so since Alf Landon in 1936.
 Since Democratic nominee Joe Biden also accepted the Democratic nomination remotely (the first time a Democrat has done so since Franklin D. Roosevelt in 1944); 2020 was the first election since 1928 in which neither major-party nominee accepted their nominations in-person.

 Security

-The convention host committee's director of security was Robert "Bob" O'Donnell, and its deputy director of security was Max Poux.
+The Committee on Arrangements' director of security was Robert "Bob" O'Donnell, and its deputy director of security was Max Poux.

 For the opening day, in which daytime events were held in Charlotte, several roads were closed near and surrounding the Charlotte Convention Center.
 Local transit services, including the Lynx Light Rail, were modified.
 A temporary ban on flying unmanned aerial vehicles was put in place in the Charlotte area.
 The Charlotte-Mecklenburg Police Department spent $17 million in expenditures related to the convention.

 The Republican National Convention was originally to be a National Special Security Event.
 The originally-planned Charlotte convention had been awarded this status.
 The plans for a convention in Jacksonville had also been awarded this status.
 Jacksonville had been given $30 million federal grants for security.

 The city of Jacksonville had paid $69,777 to a consulting company that was assisting them in security.

-When the convention was slated for Jacksonville, there had been concern expressed by Duval County sheriff Mike Williams over the ability of local law enforcement to provide security, due to poor funding and lack of advance planning due to the late change of venue.
+When the convention was slated for Jacksonville, there had been concern expressed by Duval County sheriff Mike Williams over the ability of local law enforcement to provide security due to poor funding and lack of advance planning as a result of the late change of venue.